 FaceTime, which was first released back in 2010, was an instant hit and very much still is.
 While being able to seamlessly see and talk to your friends and relatives is fantastic, it's always been difficult to capture and share moments with those not in the video call itself.

-Sure, you could take a normal screenshot, but there's a delay between the time the power (aka sleep/wake) and home buttons are pressed and when the screenshot is taken.
+Sure, you could take a normal screenshot, but there's a delay between the time the power (aka sleep/wake or side) and home buttons are pressed and when the screenshot is taken.
 This means whoever you're FaceTiming could have stopped doing the memorable or embarrassing deed worth capturing.
 Plus, it's pretty easy to mess up a simple screenshot and close out of the app or lock your iPhone instead.

 iOS 11 has finally fixed this issue, as there's now an on-screen button you can tap that instantly captures a Live Photo of your friend or family member's camera.
 Let's check out how to use it below.
 Note: this feature was removed in iOS 12, so until Apple adds it back, Live Photos in FaceTime video calls is an iOS 11-only feature.

 Start off by picking a friend that does silly or goofy things on FaceTime, then give them a call.
 Once in the video call, you'll see the white-and-bright capture button on the lower left-hand side.
 If you see it grayed out, they aren't using iOS 11 yet, and you'll have to wait until they update.
 However, it could also mean they've disabled FaceTime Live Photos on their device (more on that later) or, if they answered on their Mac, aren't using macOS High Sierra v10.13 or higher.